 Defaqto, the independent reviewer of financial products, rates the Post Office’s travel insurance service as follows:

-Premier Plus – 5 out of 5 stars, making it "an excellent product with a comprehensive range of features and benefits".
+Premier Plus and Premier – 5 out of 5 stars, making it "an excellent product with a comprehensive range of features and benefits".

 Packaged Account Multi-Trip Family Travel – 3 out of 5 stars, making it "a standard product providing an average level of features and benefits".

-Economy and Standard – 2 out of 5 stars, making them "products typically offering a below average range of features and benefits".
+Super Economy – 2 out of 5 stars, making them "products typically offering a below average range of features and benefits".